GES140 - Sofia Metro - Trip 1

 Turning 180 degrees, one can see this side of NDK was going to be a rather short explore.
 The wall on the other side of the scaffold is the end of the line here so to speak.
 At some point this will come down one assumes, as not far past it is the live section of track that this will join up with.

 It was then back through the scaffolded tunnel passage, and through the passenger area of the station to our original access point.
 Emerging back onto the concrete NDK park in the cold air, we took a deep chilly breath of pride at our achievement.
 It was then back to the hostel, where with a slight sense of smugness, we crept into our beds, those around us oblivious as to what we'd done while they slept.
 There was still more metro to explore, but that's another story (GES140 - Pt 2)

-A Map of the Sofia Metro, the area covered above is in dotted blue around and below NDK station.
+A Map of the Sofia Metro, the area covered above is highlighted by the pink arrow around and below NDK station.